zhales05/node-api-server-tutorial/README.md

 Lets say we want to get information about candidates from 'https://zlzlap7j50.execute-api.us-east-1.amazonaws.com/prod'

-If we put the URL into our angular controller  at public/javascripts/app.js with something like
+If we put the URL into our vue javascript code  at public/javascripts/app.js with something like
 ```javascript
     async getpolitics() {
       // `this` points to the vm instance